Eat the rainbow...they say

 Orange + Yellow foods

-Yellow foods contain compounds like lutein, zeaxanthin, carotenoids like betacarotene and curcuminoids, Vitamin C and A.
+Yellow foods contain compounds like lutein, zeaxanthin, carotenoids like beta-carotene and curcuminoids, Vitamins C and A.

 Include these into your meals and snacks: Sweet potatoes, yellow peppers, butternut, pumpkin, carrots, yellow apples (e.g. golden delicious), lemon, pineapple, mangos, nectarines, peaches, apricots, oranges + citrus fruits, papayas, yellow melon/cantaloupes, bananas, corn, turmeric.